 Q. Are damage deposits required at all villas?

 Most villa owners require a damage deposit to be paid with your final payment.
-The amount varies depending on the particular home, however the average deposit is US $500.
-This deposit is refunded to you after travel is completer as long as no damage to the villa or it's contents.
+The amount varies depending on the particular home, however the average deposit is US $500.to $1,000. per booking.
+This deposit is refunded to your after travel is complete as long as no damage to the villa or it's contents.

 Q. Is tax and gratuity included?

 Most private villas include tax in their rates.
 Staff gratuity however, is not included and we suggest a minimum of 10% in high season and 15% gratuity in low season for staff services.
 Gratuity is based on the total villa cost and should be paid to the staff directly at the end of your stay.
 We suggest you split the gratuity between the staff instead of leaving one lump sum.
 Using your own discretion, you may choose to give a larger portion of the tip to the staff member who provided the majority of the services or who provided services above and beyond the call of duty.
 At apartments/condos and cottage resorts, Jamaican room tax and service charges may not be included in the price of your rental and would be collected locally.
 We will always advise you of the percentages collected for local tax and service before you confirm your reservation.

 Q. Do all the properties listed have full staff?

 In general, all private villas provide a full staff.
 Most villas come with a staff of three including a cook, housekeeper and gardener/houseman.
 Some villas have additional staff members including butlers, nannies, laundresses, and villa managers/concierges.
 At apartments/condos and cottage resorts, staff is generally limited to daily maid service.

 Q. What are the services that the staff provide?